nukendrathota/Danny-s-Diner/README.md

 | C           | 2021-01-01  | ramen        | 12    | N      | NULL |
 | C           | 2021-01-01  | ramen        | 12    | N      | NULL |
 | C           | 2021-01-07  | ramen        | 12    | N      | NULL |

+## Bonus
+I have also solved this challenge using Tableau Prep.
+You can find the Tableau Prep Solution here.